- College Requirements

-As stated previously, completion of the PVET program does not earn the student a baccalaureate degree.
-We recommend that students wishing to become veterinarians start as a PVET major so they can take every advantage of our PVET advising program.
+Because completion of the PVET program does not earn the student a baccalaureate degree, we recommend that students wishing to become veterinarians start as a PVET major so they can take every advantage of our PVET advising program.
 Our PVET advisors will help their advisees reach their academic and career goals.
-We strongly recommend that PVET students declare a degree-granting major, such as Veterinary Science, Animal Science, Fisheries & Wildlife, or Biochemistry, and pursue a baccalaureate degree while completing the PVET requirements.
+We strongly recommend that PVET students declare a degree-granting major such as veterinary science, animal science, fisheries and wildlife, or biochemistry and pursue a baccalaureate degree while completing the PVET requirements.
 A particular baccalaureate degree does not provide any advantage over other majors for admission to a veterinary school.
-The student may choose any baccalaureate program that is of interest to the student.
+The student may choose any baccalaureate program that interests the student.

-Expect to spend 2-3 years completing the PVET program.
+A student can expect to spend 2-3 years completing the PVET program.
 If the student is not prepared to start the science-intensive PVET program, its completion will take longer.
-Adequate preparation includes math proficiency, as indicated by the Nebraska Math Proficiency Examination (MPE).
+Adequate preparation includes math proficiency as indicated by the Nebraska Math Proficiency Examination (MPE).
 Students who do not place into at least MATH 102 Trigonometry may take longer to complete the PVET program and baccalaureate degree.

 Additional requirements for the pre-vet program:

 - A grade of C or better is necessary in courses intended to satisfy veterinary school requirements.
 If a course is repeated to obtain a higher grade or to earn a grade of C or better, some professional programs may consider the average of all grades earned for that course.
 Other programs may consider the highest grade or the most recent grade.
 Check the policy of each veterinary school to which application is to be made.

 - The acceptability of AP, CLEP, or IB earned credits varies by veterinary school.
 It is important for each student to check the policies of the veterinary school to which application is to be made.